Heteractis aurora

-Heteractis aurora is a species of sea anemone in the family Stichodactylidae.
+Heteractis aurora is a species of sea anemone in the family Heteractidae.

 Taxonomy

 Common names for H. aurora include beaded sea anemone, aurora host anemone, sand anemone, carpet anemone, flat anemone, corn anemone, Ritteri anemone, saddle tip anemone, adhesive sea anemone, and the white beaded anemone.

 Description

 Both the tentacles and oral disc of H. aurora are brown or purplish.
 The tentacles reach 50 mm in length, may be sticky when touched, and can have tips of a magenta colouration.
 The longer tentacles contain swellings.
 These appear on only on a single side, or almost entirely surrounding the tentacle, giving the appearance of beads on a string.
 A maximum of 20 such swellings may occur on any single tentacle.

 This species has a broad, flattened oral disc reaching 250 mm wide, and may have white or brown markings that radiate from the centre, and even continue up and along the tentacles.